hal-lab-u-tokyo/GenMap/README.md

 ```
 (GenMap_env) # python3 ../GenMap/GenMap.py gray.dot 10
 ```
-At least, you have to specify two arguments.
-First is application source file, and second is operation frequency (default MHz).
+At least, you have to specify two positional arguments.
+The first is an application DFG file, and the second is operation frequency (default MHz).
 For other optional arguments, please see help (``python GenMap.py -h``)

 After GenMap starts, optimization status will appear like below.